 To learn more about the BGCA Native Services team members and the specific Native organizations team members serve, click on their names below.

-Carla KnappCarla is a proven visionary and strategic leader with 20 years of executive level, non-profit experience.
+Carla KnappCarla is a proven visionary and strategic leader with over 20 years of executive level, non-profit experience.
 She began her work in BGCA with the chartering the first Native BGC in the Northeast as the Chief Professional Officer.
 Carla grew the service area for youth and partnered with five federally recognized tribes to expand programing for Native youth.

 Carla has received numerous awards to include the Executive Director’s Award for demonstrating outstanding performance, Boys & Girls Clubs of America (BGCA) Native Service to Youth Award, the Maytag Leadership Award which honors dependable leaders throughout the BGCA movement, the National Indian Gaming Association Chairman’s Leadership Award, the 2019 W. Errol Sewell Leadership Award which recognizes outstanding achievements of professionals, and most recently Carla was the recipient of the 2021 Linkage’s Women’s Leadership Executive Impact Award.